The Importance Of Examining Your Beliefs

 By accepting the truth, you automatically remove false beliefs that may have been implanted in your mind (and their associated thought patterns and behaviors), and replace them with true beliefs which you know to be true and are willing to accept.

 It is only from these true beliefs that your true potential will be realized, because truth cannot be found within the illusion created by false beliefs.
-But in order to awaken this potential, you first need to understand what beliefs are and how you can change them.
+But in order to awaken this potential, you first need to understand the different types of beliefs and how they can be changed.

 1) Positive